LukaAlhonen/fullstack_backend/README.md

+#Fullstack backend

-Backend for a notes webapp written in node.js
+This is the backend of a notes webapp that I created to learn node.js and react.js